What can we improve?

 Script to output the group addresses

-The following script can be used to output the group addresses including ID, name and location.
+The following script can be used to output the group addresses including id, name and location.

 echo "ID,Name,Location,GA,MoreGA" .
 PHP_EOL;